finetjul/pdf-aggregator/README.md

 # PDF aggregator

-Aggregate account PDF statements into JSON and plot aggregated financial data.
+Aggregate account PDF statements into JSON and visualize aggregated financial data as timeline.
+Works offline and relies on [tika](https://tika.apache.org/) for PDF parsing and [matplotlib](https://matplotlib.org/) for plotting.

 ## Installation